 Also not coincidentally, Trump’s EPA Administrator and former coal industry lobbyist Andrew Wheeler opined that climate change’s impacts don’t really concern him because they are “50 to 75 years out” into the future … a future that the USGS is (coincidentally) no longer investigating.
 And Trump’s head of the Department of Interior and former oil industry lobbyist David Bernhardt recently said he hadn’t “lost any sleep over” the record-breaking level of 415 parts per million (ppm) of atmospheric CO2 measured by the National Oceanic and Atmospheric Administration’s Mauna Loa Observatory in Hawaii.

 It doesn’t end there, either.
-Trump raised the swamp’s water-level when he plopped a non-scientist named Barry Lee Myers into the top spot at the aforementioned National Oceanic and Atmospheric Administration (NOAA).
-The main claim to fame of the as-yet unconfirmed Myers is that he’s made millions by repackaging NOAA’s government-funded weather information and selling it for a price through his family-owned AccuWeather weather forecasting business.
-That’s why he’s spent years trying to shut down NOAA’s services, which “compete” with AccuWeather’s “privatizing publicly-funded information” business model.
+For Trump’s coup de grace, he nominated a non-scientist named Barry Lee Myers to run the aforementioned National Oceanic and Atmospheric Administration (NOAA).
+Myers’ claim to fame is that he’s made millions by repackaging NOAA’s government-funded weather information and selling it for a price through his family-owned AccuWeather weather forecasting business.
+That’s why he’s spent years trying to shut down NOAA’s services, which “compete” with AccuWeather’s “privatize publicly-funded information” business model.

-Barry Lee Myers’s dream of fully privatizing the NOAA’s functions would take valuable, public interest data out of the public sphere and put it into the hands of the highest bidder … which, as we have seen, is the modus operandi of Trump’s smorgasbord approach to swampy cronyism and, most importantly, to the Empire of Oil he serves with uncharacteristic alacrity.
+Barry Lee Myers’s dream of fully privatizing the NOAA’s functions would take valuable, public interest data out of the public sphere and put it into the hands of the highest bidder … which, as we have seen, is the modus operandi of Trump’s smorgasbord approach to cronyism and to the Empire of Oil he serves with uncharacteristic alacrity.

 The real-world impact of Trump’s enthrallment to the Empire of Oil was first felt on June 1, 2019 when he went to the White House Rose Garden to announce the US was joining Syria and Nicaragua in rejecting participation in the Paris Accord.
 Trump, using his usual “say the opposite of reality” shtick, said the 195 country-strong agreement “fails to live up to our environmental ideals” for cleaner air and water.